-Jennifer Lia is a Sydney-based painter whose work reflects her defined yet spontaneous approach to art making.
+Jennifer Lia is a Sydney-based painter whose work reflects her love and appreciation of her local beaches.
 Her work explores the healing power of the ocean and the natural beauty of the Australian coastline.
 The strong sense of connection she feels to the water is integral to her art practice.
-Jennifer's appreciation of the fragility and power of nature manifests itself in the form of abstract paintings, full of bold gestural brushstrokes of rich and luminous blues.
+Jennifer's appreciation of the fragility and power of nature manifests itself in the form of abstract paintings, full of bold gestural brushstrokes of rich, luminous blues and crisp whites.